glcamillo/glcamillo.github.io/docsl/linux-and-dev.md

-Compiling
+# Compiling help in Linux: shared and static

-a) Flags
+## Flags for compiling
 CFLAGS=

-b)
+## Some basic examples
 gcc -o func-a.o a.c b.c
 gcc -o func-b.o func-b.c

-Create libs
+# Creating and using libraries

-Static Libs
+## Static Libs: used in some cases, like the wrf-model.
+Some programs/libs need that the dependencies constructed with the same compiler.

 https://tldp.org/HOWTO/Program-Library-HOWTO/static-libraries.html
 ar -ru lib-funcs.a func-a.o func-b.o
 Generate index
 ranlib lib-funcs.a

-Shared Libs
+## Shared Libs
 https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html

 gcc -shared -Wl,-soname,your_soname \